DVDsick/rust_project/README.md

 # Telegram Password Generator Bot 🔐

+**Author:** Davide SICLARI - Group CDOF5 (OCC1)

-A production-quality Telegram bot written in Rust that generates cryptographically secure random passwords on demand.
+A Telegram bot written in Rust that generates cryptographically secure random passwords on demand.
 This project is designed as a defensive cybersecurity tool suitable for university-level Rust and cybersecurity coursework.

 ## Features